sebastiandedeyne/v1.sebastiandedeyne.com/content/posts/2017/a-package-for-snapshot-testing-in-phpunit.md

 ## Road To v1.0

-There are a some tidbits that require polishing before releasing a first major version.
+<strike>There are a some tidbits that require polishing before releasing a first major version.</strike> We've decided to tag v1.0 already since we're using this package without issues in a fex projects already.
+The missing features can be added in a a later release.

 ### Cleaning Up Unused Snapshots ([#17](https://github.com/spatie/phpunit-snapshot-assertions/issues/17))